Words and terms used in the world of From The Waters.

 Plural voaun.
 An Ephillion creature similar to a horse.
 A domesticated mammal.

-Defending players in aerikx.
+The defending players in aerikx.
 A minimum of two are required for a team.

 A city in Pedlwers.